Professor Tudor Chinnah, SFHEA

 Publications by year

-- 2014 (October) – Date: External Examiner (Undergraduate Course): University of Manchester Medical School, Faculty of Medical and Human Sciences, UK.
+- 2014 (October) – 2018: External Examiner (Undergraduate Course): University of Manchester Medical School, Faculty of Medical and Human Sciences, UK.

-- 2015 (October) – Date: External Examiner (Undergraduate Course): University of Dundee School of Medicine, Undergraduate Medicine, Ninewells Hospital and Medical School, Dundee, Scotland, UK.
+- 2015 (October) – 2019: External Examiner (Undergraduate Course): University of Dundee School of Medicine, Undergraduate Medicine, Ninewells Hospital and Medical School, Dundee, Scotland, UK.

 - 2013 – Date: External Examiner (Postgraduate Research Dissertation and Thesis), Department of Clinical Anatomy, College of Health Sciences, University of Kwa Zulu-Natal, South Africa.

 - 2015 (25th July – 1st August): Visiting Senior Scholar, Department of Clinical Anatomy, College of Healt Sciences, University of Kwa Zulu-Natal, South Africa.